 With snoring, your dentist might notice:

-With sleep apnea, your dentist might notice:
+With sleep apnea, your dentist might notice the following:

 Dr. Zulfaghary or Dr. Asad might also order a sleep study for you if they suspect that you're grinding your teeth at night.
 They do this in order to rule out the potential that an airway issue might be causing the bruxism.
 If a poor airway is the culprit, that should be treated first.
 If the issue is not with your airway, then they might prescribe you a mouthguard to wear while sleeping.